 ISQIC takes the unique approach of providing each hospital with a formal quality and process improvement training curriculum, surgeon mentors, and process improvement coaches as well as financial support for the implementation of QI initiatives.

+ISQIC hospitals report detailed data to the American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP) on demographics, comorbidities, clinical lab values, and detailed postoperative outcomes for patients undergoing surgery.
 The data are reported using highly standardized definitions to ensure fair comparisons between hospitals and used to create risk-adjusted benchmark comparison reports on more than 30 postoperative outcomes for each participating hospital.
 Hospitals can then identify areas of poor performance and target these areas for quality improvement.

-ACS NSQIP Helps Hospitals Improve Quality
+ISQIC Helps Hospitals Improve Quality